I will never forget the conversation.

 A pastor I greatly admire was "complaining" to me that a young convert was wanting to spend time with him.
 That pastor had more important things to do with his time than hanging out with a young convert!

 This good pastor believed that what a young Christian needed was to "come to the meetings."
 Twice on Sunday and once midweek - and this was all that was required of a young believer to grow into spiritual maturity.

-Where on earth did this strange - and profoundly wrong - idea come from?
+Where on earth did this strange - and profoundly misguided - idea come from?

 The "Academic Model"

-The pastor then becomes the expert, and the people are the students.
+The pastor then becomes the classroom teacher and the people are the students.
 That's it.